Shenzhen Senior High School

-Shenzhen Senior High School (深圳市高级中学), also known to its students as “Purple Castle" (紫色城堡), is a high school located in Shenzhen, China.
+Shenzhen Senior High School (深圳市高级中学 (Shēnzhènshì Gāojízhōngxué)), also known to its students as "Purple Castle" (紫色城堡), is a public high school located in Shenzhen, Guangdong, China.
 The school has campuses in Futian District, Longhua District, and Pingshan District.

 History

 The Shenzhen Senior High School was founded in September 1997, with a building that housed ten classrooms.
 The school grew in size in September 2003, during which time, its north campus was constructed.
 The school merged with Shen Nan High School in May 2010, which subsequently served as its middle school facility.
 The school has since been noted as one of Shenzhen's "Four Famous Schools" (四大名校).

-School Buildings
+School buildings

 The school hosts 70 classrooms in seven hectares of land separated into four campuses: Central and South in Futian District, North in Longhua District, and East in Pingshan District.
 Its Futian campus is divided into two parts by crossroads.
 Senior One and Two students occupy the South Campus, whereas Senior Three and all students of the International Department occupy the North Campus.

 Its South Campus houses three teaching buildings, a gender-segregated dormitory and houses various sport facilities, whereas its North Campus has a single teaching building along with gender-segregated dormitory two dormitories and sport facilities.
 Students taking the National College Entrance Examination (Gaokao) occupy a section of the school separated from the rest of the student body.